Ogyges: Etymology

-Though the original etymology and meaning are "uncertain", the name Ogyges may be related to the Greek Okeanos (Ὠκεανός), the Titan who personified the great world ocean.
+Though the original etymology and meaning are uncertain, the name Ogyges may be related to the Greek Okeanos (Ὠκεανός), the Titan who personified the great world ocean.
 The Greek word Ogygios (Ὠγύγιος), meaning Ogygian, came to mean "primeval, primal," or "from earliest ages" and also "gigantic".

 Family

 Stories of Ogyges's descent differs widely.
 Besides Ogyges being one of the aborigines of Boeotia, there are tales that regard him as the son of Poseidon (by Alistra), Boeotus or even Cadmus.
 Theophilus, in the 2nd century (Apologia ad Autolycum), says he was one of the Titans.

 Ogyges was the husband of Thebe, from whom the land of Thebes in Greece is said to derive its name.
 His children are listed variously as two sons: Eleusinus (for whom the city Eleusis was named) and Cadmus (noted above as his father in other traditions); and three daughters: Aulis, Alalcomenia, and Thelxinia.

 Mythology

 Reign

 Ogyges is also known as king of the Ectenes, who according to Pausanias were the first inhabitants of Boeotia, where the city of Thebes would later be founded.
 As such, he became the first ruler of Thebes, which was, in that early time, named Ogygia (Ὠγυγία) after him.
 Subsequently, poets referred to the Thebans as Ogygidae (Ὠγυγίδαι).
 Pausanias, writing from his travels in Boeotia in the 2nd century CE, said: "The first to occupy the land of Thebes are said to have been the Ectenes, whose king was Ogygus, an aboriginal.
 From his name is derived Ogygian, which is an epithet of Thebes used by most of the poets."

 In yet another version of the story, the Boeotian tradition is combined with that of another part of Greece: Ogyges was king of the Ectenes, who were the first people to occupy Boeotia, but he and his people later settled the area then known as Acte (Akte).
 The land was subsequently called Ogygia in his honor but later known as Mount Athos.
 Sextus Julius Africanus, writing after 221 CE, adds that Ogyges founded Eleusis.
 In one account, his predecessor was called Kalydnos, son of Ouranos.

 According to Africanus, Ogygus lived at the time of the Exodus of the House of Israel from Egypt.

 Ogyges is possibly the namesake for the phantom island Ogygia, mentioned in Homer's Odyssey.
+A long-standing tradition begun by Euhemerus in the late 4th century BC and supported by Callimachus, endorsed by modern Maltese tradition, identifies Ogygia with the island of Gozo, the second largest island in the Maltese archipelago.
 Another possibility for the island is the Niobid named Ogygia.

 The historian Josephus mentions Ogyges as the name of the oak by which the Hebrew patriarch Abram dwelt while he lived near Hebron.
 Furthermore, Og, also called "Ogias the Giant", who was king of Bashan in the Old Testament; was described as a giant in Deut 3:11, viewed by the Hebrews as having aided Noah in building the Ark, thus Noah allowed him to stay on the deck of the Ark.